 We’re here today with a long list of Yelp alternative sites which we bet are worth checking out.
 If you employ the benefits of the said social local review site or its mobile apps, you’re most definitely satisfied with its results.
 But there’s no harm in looking for new experiences, is there?
 Besides, there have been a number of alleged reports of how phony reviews are popping up on the site from time to time.
 Now although its creators have assured that there’s a mechanism in place to stop this from taking place, who’s to say that you aren’t likely to fall prey to a fake review which you’ll regret having given attention to when you actually visit the place.

 Large scale participation in such services is the only thing that makes them boom for others to take notice.
-All the options that have been listed in the space below already have their own established communities who keep contributing reviews and other aspects on a regular basis.
+All the options that have been listed in the space below already have their own established communities that keep contributing reviews and other aspects on a regular basis.
 Have a look at each of them to decide for yourselves whether they’re worth having a go at or not.
 So without further delay, let’s get to business.

 1 – Yahoo Local:

 Yahoo Local is less of a site and more of a complete solution to your need for finding relevant data.
-While searching though the Yahoo search engine, it automatically populates pertinent reviews to your search results, thus making the process of accessing your needed information a lot easier.
+While searching through the Yahoo search engine, it automatically populates pertinent reviews to your search results, thus making the process of accessing your needed information a lot easier.
 It doesn’t have a dedicated set of mobile applications like most other such services, but its web version is extremely intuitive and easy to get a hang of.
 Another one of its cool features is that it makes use of hCalendar and hCard microformats for events and contacts to be directly imported into your calendar and address-book applications.

 2 – Foursquare:

 Foursquare takes the concept of social local mobile services a step further by accompanying it with its unique check in-based rewards system.
-It’s simple; you can check in at whichever venues you visit, using the mobile website, text messaging or a device-specific application to earn awards, user points and badges.
+It’s simple; you can check-in at whichever venues you visit, using the mobile website, text messaging or a device-specific application to earn awards, user points, and badges.
 And what’s more interesting is that you can even compete with your friends based on your frequently visited locations.
-What makes it a superb site like Yelp however, is that it provides you with short reviews from your friends, and moreover, even grants recommendations regarding the places you can visit no matter where you are in the world.
+What makes it a superb site like Yelp, however, is that it provides you with short reviews from your friends, and moreover, even grants recommendations regarding the places you can visit no matter where you are in the world.

 3 – Google+ Local: